Hugh Myers: Chess writing and contributions to opening theory

 Myers is best known for his writings on unorthodox chess openings.
 He published the books New Strategy in the Chess Openings (1968), The Nimzovich Defense (1973; French edition 1979; revised editions 1986, 1993, and 1995), Reversed King Pawns, Mengarini's Opening (1977), and Exploring the Chess Openings (1978).
 His most important opening work was on the Nimzowitsch Defense, on which he was considered the foremost authority.
 Myers' autobiography, A Chess Explorer, was issued in 2002.

 From 1979 to 1988, Myers edited and published 38 issues of the Myers Openings Bulletin.
 Nine double-sized issues, called the New Myers Openings Bulletin, came out in 1992–96.
-The ChessBase.com obituary of Myers observes that in the Myers Openings Bulletin, Myers offered:
+The ChessBase.com obituary of Myers observes that in the Myers Openings Bulletin.

-"...a remarkable diet of deeply-researched openings articles (no opening seemed too abstruse for consideration), historical features, book reviews and topical commentary.
-He included contributions from many writers who later gained prominence in their own right, and the Bulletin built up a loyal, affectionate readership throughout the world."
+Myers offered a 'diet' of opening articles, historical features, book reviews, and topical commentary.
+He included contributions from many writers who later gained prominence, and the Bulletin soon would build up a loyal readership throughout the world.

 FIDE Master Allan Savage observes that the Bulletin "became a cause celebre for practitioners of unusual openings, a forum for airing of opinions of diverse chess writers, and a target for those conformists who would malign the very existence of offbeat ideas."
 Savage calls Myers "a trailblazer, iconoclast, original thinker, curmudgeon, and at his peak, a strong master".

 Probably Myers' best-known contribution to opening theory is the eccentric line 1.c4 g5, a sort of Grob's Attack (1.g4) with colors reversed.
 It has become known as Myers' Defense because of his advocacy of it.
 When Myers discussed it in New Strategy in the Chess Openings his publisher, without consulting him, inserted in the book the remark, "I can't believe that 1.c4 g5 is good for Black.
 There is no need to even give the reasons for my opinion; the move 1.-- g5 violates chess principles as I learned them."
 International Master John L. Watson, an authority on the English Opening, wrote that this variation "has become the theoretical property of Hugh Myers, who has both played it and published proposed improvements."
 Watson opined that the line "seems ", but it is largely ignored in general opening manuals.
 It is not mentioned at all in the current edition of Modern Chess Openings (2008), the Encyclopedia of Chess Openings (1996), or Batsford Chess Openings 2 (1989), and it receives only a brief footnote in Nunn's Chess Openings (1999).
 In the first edition of Batsford Chess Openings (1982), future World Champion Garry Kasparov famously dismissed 1...g5 with the remark that, "Chess is not ."